Issaabdi1/Crimson/README.md

 - *KAM HING HANSON ZHUANG*

 ## Project structure
-The project is called `task_manager`.
-It currently consists of a single app `tasks`.
+The project is called `TBD`.
+It currently consists of a single app `TBD`.

 ## Deployed version of the application
 The deployed version of the application can be found at [*https://teamcrimson.pythonanywhere.com/*](https://teamcrimson.pythonanywhere.com/).